lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 The position is characterized by a [wave function](https://en.wikipedia.org/wiki/Wave_function) which is a complex valued
 [square integrable](https://en.wikipedia.org/wiki/Square-integrable_function)
-function:
+function on $\mathbb{R}^3$:

 $$
 \Psi(\mathbf{r}) \in L^2(\mathbb{R}^3)
 $$

-The spin of an electron can take one of two values which are typically called "spin up" and "spin down".
+The spin of an electron is a complex linear combination of two states called _spin up_ and _spin down_.
+The spin component of the electron state can therefore be identified with $\mathbb{C}^2$.

-In order to account for spin, we'll define the Hilbert space of an electron as a tensor product of $L^2(\mathbb{R}^3)$ and $\mathbb{C}^2$:
+Combining position and spin, the Hilbert space of an electron is equal to the tensor product:

 $$
 \mathcal{H} := L^2(\mathbb{R}^3)\otimes\mathbb{C}^2